Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Cross-domain Alignment of Forest and Trees

-\textbf{Whole-caption Transformer.} Finally, we obtain the whole caption embedding $\mathbf{t}^{\text{whole}} \in \mathbb{R}^{D}$ by feeding the sub-caption embeddings together with a \texttt{[CLS]} token into the Whole-caption Transformer.
-Before feeding, we refine $\mathbf{t}^{\text{sub}}$ using a light-weight residual MLP adapter~\citep{gao2024clip}, yielding the adapted representations $\mathbf{\tilde{t}}^{\text{sub}}$:
+\textbf{Whole-text Transformer.} Finally, we obtain the whole-text embedding $\mathbf{t}^{\text{whole}} \in \mathbb{R}^{D}$ by feeding the adapted part-text embeddings together with a \texttt{[CLS]} token into the Whole-text Transformer.
+The adaptation is implemented with a light-weight residual MLP adapter~\citep{gao2024clip}